ryan4yin/nix-config/README.md

 This repository is home to the nix code that builds my systems.

-## Why Nix?
+## Why NixOS & Flakes?

 Nix allows for easy-to-manage, collaborative, reproducible deployments.
-This means that once something is setup and configured once, it works forever.
-If someone else shares their configuration, anyone can make use of it.
+This means that once something is setup and configured once, it works (almost) forever.
+If someone else shares their configuration, anyone can make use of it(if you really understand what you're copying/refering now).

+As for Flakes, refer to [Introduction to Flakes - NixOS & Nix Flakes Book](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/introduction-to-flakes)

-**Want to know Nix in detail?
+**Want to know NixOS & Flaks in detail?
 Looking for a beginner-friendly tutorial or best practices?
-Check out [NixOS & Nix Flakes Book - 🛠️ ❤️ An unofficial & opinionated :book: for beginners](https://github.com/ryan4yin/nixos-and-flakes-book)!**
+You don't have to go through the pain I've experienced again!
+Check out  my [NixOS & Nix Flakes Book - 🛠️ ❤️ An unofficial & opinionated :book: for beginners](https://github.com/ryan4yin/nixos-and-flakes-book)!**

-> If you're using macOS, you can also check out [ryan4yin/nix-darwin-kickstarter](https://github.com/ryan4yin/nix-darwin-kickstarter) for a quick start.
+> If you're using macOS, check out [ryan4yin/nix-darwin-kickstarter](https://github.com/ryan4yin/nix-darwin-kickstarter) for a quick start.

 ## Components